 However, despite déjà vu’s prevalence, it has proven a tricky phenomenon to pin down; you can’t simply lay someone in an MRI scanner and wait for an episode, as they might be there for weeks.

 Although a definitive answer has not been reached, there are a range of theories that drift between the realms of psychology and neuroscience.
 Here, we will explain some of the most compelling theories.

 Although it is considered bad form to alert readers to the conclusions of an article prematurely, we still do not know why or how déjà vu occurs.
 So, what do we know about the experience?

-Age: Déjà vu appears to occur more commonly in younger people, steadily becoming less common as we age.
+Age: Déjà vu appears to occur more commonly in

 Gender: Men and women seem to experience it at roughly the same frequency.